 interface.
 This interface provides a simple run()

-method that is automatically invoked by Spring Boot after the application context has been loaded.
+method, which Spring Boot automatically invokes after application context has been loaded.

 ConsoleApplication.java